 You don’t need to follow any extra steps to get ready for your breast surgery.

 During your ILR procedure

 First, your plastic surgeon will find the damaged lymphatic vessels.
 To do this, they’ll inject (give you a shot of) green dye.
-It’ll go in the space between your fingers and the underside of your wrist on your affected side.
-The dye will travel through your lymphatic vessels so they’re easier to see.
+It will go in the space between your fingers and the underside of your wrist on your affected side.
+The dye travels through your lymphatic vessels so they’re easier to see.

-Once your plastic surgeon sees the damaged lymphatic vessels, they’ll connect them to a nearby vein (see Figure 1).
+Once your plastic surgeon sees the damaged lymphatic vessels, they’ll join them to a nearby vein (see Figure 1).
 This lets the lymphatic fluid drain from the area.